 Stigma is a negative stereotype of mental illness and substance use disorder.
 It occurs when someone is seen in a negative way because of his, her or their mental health condition.
 Sometimes, stigma is even an internal feeling in those with mental illness or substance use disorder.

-Combating stigma is important so that people with mental illness or substance use disorder feel conformable seeking the treatment they need and deserve.
+Combating stigma is important so that people with mental illness or substance use disorder feel comfortable seeking the treatment they need and deserve.